matthiasnwt/feret/README.md

 This python module can calculate the maximum Feret diameter (maxferet) and minimum Feret diameter (minferet) of a binary image.
 For a detailed explanation see this [wikipedia page](https://en.wikipedia.org/wiki/Feret_diameter).

 ## Installation
-This project is available with pip
+This project is available via pip

 `pip install feret`

 ## Informations

 ### Maxferet
-The maxferet is calculated as the maximum euclidean distance of all pixels.
+The maxferet is calculated as the maximum Euclidean distance of all pixels.

 ### Minferet
 The minferet is only approximated in two steps at the moment.
-First , the distance of to parallel lines, which surrund the object, are calculated for all angles from 0° to 180°.
-The minimum of of this first calculation is used as initial guess for a minimization algorithm, which is the second part of the approximation.
-Even if this method is not perfect, the difference to the true minferet can be neglegted for most cases.
+First, the distance of to parallel lines, which surround the object, are calculated for all angles from 0° to 180°.
+The minimum of this first calculation is used as the initial guess for a minimization algorithm, which is the second part of the approximation.
+Even if this method is not perfect, the difference to the true minferet can be neglected for most cases.

 At this early development stage, it can only calculate the maximum and minimum Feret Diameter but feature releases will offer the Feret diameter 90° to maximum and minimum.
 The module will also not return the angle of the diameters.
 Many things will come in the future.